kapouer/window-page/README.md

   fn can return a promise.
   To avoid deadlocks, fn must not return calls to state history methods.

+To stop further chain processing, use:

+- state.stop()

+Once stopped a chain cannot be restarted.

 Listeners are bound to `document.currentScript`:
 - if it is set, listeners are bound to it and are removed as the node itself is.
   Script node removal can happen when loading a new document.